 How to tell if you’ve added enough liquid

-Realistically, it’s hard to go too far wrong here in terms of the outlined hydration.
 Add the lesser amount to the psyllium husk powder mixture, then assess your dough once you have added the gel.
 The dough should be moist and floppy, with no dry spots.
 You should be able to pick it up, but it should feel completely hydrated.
-Below is a picture of the consistency you’re looking for.
+In terms of texture, the dough should look smooth rather than spiky.

 If you have used cassava flour, it’s worth waiting 5 minutes before making the assessment.
 Cassava flour absorbs a fair bit of moisture, so it’s worth waiting to double check before you make any decisions.
 Another point is that fermented cassava flour (like Ottos) tends to be considerably more absorbent than non-fermented cassava flour.